jchr1st/workshop_howto/available/available.rst

 ------------

 The following table contains the template names and associated Runbooks, executed in RX to successfully deliver Bootcamps.
-There are some Bootcamps that require additional staging outside of the Runbooks which are identified with *italics*.
+There are some Bootcamps that require additional stasteps outside of the Runbooks.
+The Bootcamps that require additional steps are identified in *italics*.
+Scroll to the bottom of the table for more information.

 .. list-table::
   :widths: 40 40 20 40